| More news | - Publication of interim report on evaluation of CNG and hybrid-electric buses in service at New York City Transit (Jun 01, 2006)

 To enhance supervision and management of conformity of production for new motorcycle, and ensure emission from new motorcycle to meet national pollutant emission standards, the State Environmental Protection Administration (SEPA) issued an announcement on supervision and management of environmental conformity of production for motorcycle (Announcement No.19 in 2005) by the law of the People's Republic of China on Prevention and Control of Pollution from Environmental Noise and the law of the People's Republic of China on Prevention and Control of Atmospheric Pollution. - Chinese auto makers pursue clean energy sources (May 19, 2005)

 Hu Maoyuan, president of Shanghai Automotive Industry Corp.
 (SAIC), China's biggest car producer, said Tuesday that Chinese auto makers will introduce more clean energy sources, instead of more expensive and shrinking petrol.
-The new clean auto energy will include hydrogen, mixed fuel and liquefied natural gas (LNG), said Hu at the 2005 Fortune Global Forum held in Beijing from May 16 to 18. - NDRC to establish integrated wind power generation systems by 2010 (May 17, 2005)
+The new clean auto energy will include hydrogen, mixed fuel and liquefied natural gas (LNG), said Hu at the 2005 Fortune Global Forum held in Beijing from May 16 to 18. - Environmental protection has high priority at China’s provincial governor and mayors (in Chinese) (May 17, 2005)

-The National Development and Reform Commission of China announced on May 17, 2005 during the pre-meeting of National Conference on Wind Power Generation Conference, China will establish complete wind power generation system, by 2010, the technologies and installed capacity will meet international level. - Environmental protection has high priority at China’s provincial governor and mayors (in Chinese) (May 17, 2005)
+The National Development and Reform Commission of China announced on May 17, 2005 during the pre-meeting of National Conference on Wind Power Generation Conference, China will establish complete wind power generation system, by 2010, the technologies and installed capacity will meet international level. - High rise of fuel price promotes sale of low engine capacity fuel-economic cars in China (in Chinese) (May 16, 2005)

 According to statistics from China Association of Automobile Manufacturers, the top 5 best sellers are all fuel-economic cars, counting for 1/4 of the total sale of passenger cars for the first quarter 2005. - Oil demand pressure on China and the US is alleviated, says IEA (May 16, 2005)